Slaedr/FVENS/Readme.md

 		cmake /path/to/src -DCMAKE_BUILD_TYPE=Release -DSSE=1

-`-DNOOMP=1` should be appended if OpenMP is not available. `-DSSE=1` can be replaced by `-DAVX=1`.
+`-DNOOMP=1` should be appended if OpenMP is not available. `-DSSE=1` can be replaced by `-DAVX=1`, if your CPU supports it.
 See the header of the top-level CMakeLists.txt for a list of all build options.
 Finally,

 		make -j<N>

 where '\<N\>' should be replaced by the number of threads to use for building.
 The build is known to work with recent versions of GCC C++ (5.4 and above) and Intel C++ (2017) compilers on GNU/Linux systems.

-To run the unit tests, run `make test` or `ctest` in the `build` directory.
+To run the tests, run `make test` or `ctest` in the `build` directory.

 To build the Doxygen documentation, please type the following command in the doc/ directory: